IsaHu-dev/Calorie-Mind/README.md

   - You can log more than one meal per day

-  - Ensures the food intake logs for daily tracking.
+  - Daily food calorie and macronutrient intakes are logged into the designated worksheet: Entries, Goal and Weektotal.

 2 - Record New Daily Goals